layilin/SP23-33852/_excerpts/making-sugar.md

 - An heterogeneous, an uncertain mass,
 - And never in thy coolers to condense.

+- OR, planter, if the coction they prolong
+- Beyond its stated time; the viscous wave [435]

 > VER.
 428. *If too soon they strike,*\] When the Cane-juice is granulated sufficiently, which is known by the Sugar's sticking to the ladle, and roping like a syrup, but breaking off from its edges; it is poured into a cooler, where, its surface being smoothed, the christallization is soon completed.
 This is called *striking*.
 The general precept is to temper high, and strike low.
 When the Muscovado is of a proper consistence, it is dug out of the cooler, and put into hogsheads; this is called *potting*.
-The casks being placed upon staunchions, the melasses[^f110n3] drips from them into a cistern, made on purpose, below them, to receive it.
+The casks being placed upon staunchions, the melasses drips from them into a cistern, made on purpose, below them, to receive it.
 The Sugar is sufficiently cured, when the hogshead rings upon being struck with a stick; and when the two canes, which are put into every cask, shew no melasses upon them, when drawn out of it.

 [^f110n1]: The \"Errata\" list at the end of *The Sugar-Cane* indicates that "weighed" should read "weigh'd."

-[^f110n3]: Also molasses, the thick, brown, uncrystallized syrup drained from raw sugar.

 ---